-Attach the safety chains (see figure 7) to the welded portion of the hitch or tow vehicle's frame, but never to the removable ball mount.
+4. Attach the safety chains to the welded portion of the hitch or tow vehicle's frame, but never to the removable ball mount.
 Cross the safety chains under the hitch.

 Remove the jack pad and stow in the tow vehicle's trunk along with the leveling jack and other gear used when stopped.